rweigel/phys260/Capacitance/Capacitance.md

 <img src="figures/Cylinder_3D.svg">

-1. How will the charges distribute on each surface (assume no charge appears on the ends of the cylinders)?
-That is, what is the total charge on
+1. How will the charges distribute on each surface?
+(Assume no charge appears on the ends of the cylinders and any surface charge is uniformly distributed.)
+That is, find the charge density on

    * the inner surface of the inner cylinder,
    * the outer surface of the inner cylinder,